luismendozamx/polymer-simple-tutorial/README.md

  -   `post-service`.
 A pre-built element that implements an interface to the `unquote` service.
  -   `api`.
 Data for the the `unquote` service.
  -   `images`.
 Avatar images.

-Find a problem in the tutorial?
-Please open a [Doc bug](https://github.com/Polymer/docs/issues/new) so we can fix it.